ravaka34/ThymeleafToPDF/README.md

 # ThymeleafToPDF
-PDF generator from a thymeleaf template
+PDF generator from a thymeleaf template using jsoup and openhtmltopdf.